Want to cut your travel costs? Follow these top tips to cut the cost of travelling over the Christmas period.

 If you're planning to hit the road by car, make sure you get the cheapest petrol for your journey by using price comparison website petrolprices.com to locate the lowest-priced fuel in your area.
 Simply register your details and type in your postcode.
 The site will then locate the lowest prices for petrol, diesel and even LPG fuel near where you live.

-The supermarkets are currently caught up in a new round of price cuts so keep an eye out to see which one is offering the cheapest.
+The supermarkets are generally get caught up a fuel price war around the holidays so keep an eye out to see which one is offering the cheapest.

 Teaming up with a friend and car sharing will also save you money and websites such as liftshare.com will show you fellow travellers making the same journeys.